Experienced Lemon Law Attorneys

 If you believe your new car is a lemon, then our California Lemon Law attorneys are available to help.
 In order to qualify, your vehicle must have issues; and repeated repairs to your vehicle have not resolved the issues.
 If it is determined that your vehicle qualifies, you could be entitled to a cash settlement, new car refund, or a lemon law car replacement.
 However, even if your vehicle does not meet the California Lemon Law qualification criteria, you may still be entitled to compensation under federal law.

-Tell us about your situation below
+We have answers.
+Tell us about your situation

 Frequently Asked Lemon Law Questions